Objective: In this assignment, you will

 --> Generate Getters and Setters

-or Override/Implement Methods
+or Override/Implement Methods and select the

 appropriate methods.
 (See how much easier that is?)